dwwdaa/Weather_bot/README.md

    pip install pyowm
    ```

-3. Configure the bot by editing the `config.py` file.
-Add your Telegram Bot API token obtained from BotFather.
+3. Configure the bot by editing the `bot.py` file.
+Add your Telegram Bot API token obtained from BotFather and API token obtained from OWM.

 4. Start the bot: